-The Berger Collection is on tour!
-A selection of paintings from the collection is on view at the Joslyn Art Museum in Omaha, Nebraska, until September 9, 2018.
-Opening at the DAM on Free First Saturday, March 2, 2019, Treasures of British Art: The Berger Collection will showcase more than 60 paintings recently gifted to the museum by the Berger Collection Educational Trust.
+The Berger Collection has just returned from its four-year tour and is now being prepared to go on view at the DAM!
+Opening on Free First Saturday, March 2, 2019, Treasures of British Art: The Berger Collection will showcase more than 60 paintings recently gifted to the museum by the Berger Collection Educational Trust.
 Click here for details.

 The Berger Collection at the Denver Art Museum comprises 65 British artworks gifted to the museum in 2018 by the Berger Collection Educational Trust (BCET), owner of the collection since 1999.
 The paintings are part of the collection formed in the mid-1990s by the late William M. B. Berger and his wife Bernadette Joan Johnson Berger and housed at the Denver Art Museum.
 The BCET gift is the largest gift of European old masters to the DAM since the museum received the Kress Collection in the 1950s.
 It enriches the museum’s painting and sculpture collection, currently strong in artwork from the early Italian Renaissance and 19th-century France.

-Featured works in the Berger Collection gift include a 14th-century Crucifixion, a rare survivor of the destruction of religious paintings during the reign of Henry VIII; portraits by 17th-century masters Sir Anthony van Dyck and Sir Peter Lely; a Neoclassical work referencing Roman history by Royal Academy founder Angelica Kauffman; landscapes by the British School’s preeminent artists, among them Thomas Gainsborough, John Constable, and Edward Lear; and superb paintings by Sir Thomas Lawrence, George Stubbs, Benjamin West, and John Singer Sargent.
+Featured works in the Berger Collection gift include a 14th-century Crucifixion, a rare survivor of the destruction of religious paintings during the reign of Henry VIII; portraits by 17th-century masters Sir Anthony van Dyck and Sir Peter Lely; a Neoclassical work referencing Roman history by Royal Academy founder Angelica Kauffman; landscapes by the British School’s preeminent artists, among them Thomas Gainsborough and John Constable; and superb paintings by Sir Thomas Lawrence, George Stubbs, and the Americans Benjamin West and John Singer Sargent.

 About the Founders